Rex Securities Law Investment Fraud Attorney Investigates Cabin Securities, Inc. Broker Sam (Sameer) Bhushan

 Did You Lose Money With Sam Bhushan As Your Stockbroker?

-A customer dispute relating to a Reg D private placement (Real Estate Security) was filed October 20, 2022 in FINRA Dispute Resolution, Case No. 22-02378, alleging fraud, misrepresentation, omissions of material facts, unsuitable recommendations, breach of contract, and breach of fiduciary duty while Mr. Bhushan was associated with Cabin Securities, Inc. The customer alleged $150,000 in damages; the matter settled for $132,498 on March 30, 2023 (the report states Mr. Bhushan made no individual contribution).
+A customer dispute relating to a Reg D private placement (Real Estate Security) was filed October 2022 in FINRA Dispute Resolution, Case No. 22-02378, alleging fraud, misrepresentation, omissions of material facts, unsuitable recommendations, breach of contract, and breach of fiduciary duty while Mr. Bhushan was associated with Cabin Securities, Inc. The matter settled for $132,498 March 2023

 Allegations of Broker Misconduct Against Sam Bhushan